 Canadian catches of north Pacific albacore and associated catch rates decreased substantially in 2016 relative to 2015, and further declined tremendously in 2017.
-Both the catch and catch rate in 2017 were nearly as low as the lowest ones observed since 1995.
-In the 2018 fishery, however, the amount of catch bounced back nearly to the level in 2016, and the catch rate was higher than the catch rate in 2016.
-In addition, an exceedingly higher number of small north Pacific albacore were caught and released in 2018 than in any of the past years.
+Catches and catch rates were higher in 2018 and 2019 relative to 2017.
+In addition, an exceedingly higher number of small north Pacific albacore were caught and released in 2018 and 2019 than in the past years.
 Albacore are released because they are below the minimum marketable size (about 7 lbs).